ich-bin-tyrone/xray-cnn-tfk/README.md

 ```
 ├── app.py
 ├── model.ipynb
-├── model.h5
 ├── static/
 ├── templates/
 ├── requirements.txt
 └── README.md
 ```

-## Acknowledgments
-- Medical image datasets for training
-- TensorFlow and Flask communities for their support

 ---
 Feel free to contribute to this project by submitting issues or pull requests!